-MiCheck® testing for prostate cancer: quick, non-invasive, highly specific
+Testing for prostate cancer – MiCheck® Prostate: quick, non-invasive, highly specific

-MiCheck® is a blood test that uses our patented monoclonal antibody together with other biomarkers to determine if a patient has prostate cancer and, if so, whether the cancer is likely to be aggressive or not.
+MiCheck® Prostate is a blood test that uses our patented algorithm together with other biomarkers to estimate the risk of a patient having aggressive prostate cancer.

-The MiCheck® test is designed to assist urologists in making the decision to recommend a patient has a biopsy or moves onto some form of active surveillance monitoring.
+MiCheck® Prostate is designed to assist urologists in making the decision to recommend a patient for a biopsy or to recommend some form of active surveillance monitoring.

 The problem in prostate cancer diagnosis

-The estimated over-diagnosis using PSA for population screening in the USA (American Cancer Society) is 23-29% for Caucasian men and 35-44% for African-American men.
+The estimated over-diagnosis using PSA for population screening in the USA (US Cancer Screening 2018) is 23-29% for Caucasian men and 35-44% for African-American men.

-The MiCheck® test will assist urologists in making the decision to biopsy by indicating whether the patient has prostate cancer and whether it is aggressive or non-aggressive.
-Being a simple blood test MiCheck® is less invasive than a prostate biopsy and also returns an answer to the physician on the patient’s cancer status within 48 hours.
-The test works by measuring protein biomarkers including a proprietary marker owned by Minomic called Glypican -1.
+MiCheck® Prostate can assist urologists in making the decision to refer a patient to biopsy by estimating the risk of the patient having aggressive prostate cancer.
+MiCheck® Prostate is a simple blood test that provides an answer to the physician on the patient’s cancer risk within 48 hours.
+The test works by measuring several protein biomarkers including a proprietary marker owned by Minomic called Glypican -1.

-Why is MiCheck® the missing step in prostate cancer diagnosis?
+Why is MiCheck® Prostate the missing step in prostate cancer diagnosis?

-- It’s more specific than a PSA test – so a urologist can tell if a biopsy is really needed.
+- MiCheck® Prostate is more specific than a PSA test, and can help the urologist decide if a biopsy is really needed.

 - Patients and their physicians will have confidence about what to do next.
-Patients who should get treatment for prostate cancer will get it sooner, and men whose MiCheck® results are negative can be monitored every year or two.
+Patients with aggressive prostate cancer who should get treatment will get it sooner, and men whose MiCheck® Prostate results are negative can be monitored periodically instead of undergoing a prostate biopsy.

 Comparison of PSMA and GPC-1 Technologies Useful in Prostate Cancer Diagnosis and Therapy